guywhale/shell-script/README.md

 4. Once you have saved and exited the file, you will need to quit and restart your terminal in order for `conv` to start working.

 ## How to use
-In the terminal, navigate to the client folder you where you want to create an experiment.
+In the terminal, navigate to the client folder where you want to create an experiment.

 Then type: